 Romania Travel Health Advice

 Medical facilities in Bucharest are good, but poor in the smaller towns and basic medical supplies are often in short supply.
-There is a reciprocal health agreement with the UK and most EU countries, whose citizens are entitled to free or low-cost emergency medical treatment on presentation of a European Health Insurance Card (EHIC), but travel health insurance is strongly advised.
+There is a reciprocal health agreement with most EU countries, whose citizens are entitled to free or low-cost emergency medical treatment on presentation of a European Health Insurance Card (EHIC), but travel health insurance is strongly advised.
+After Brexit, the Global Health Insurance Card (GHIC) replaced the European Health Insurance Card (EHIC) for UK citizens.
+The GHIC allows UK citizens access to state healthcare during visits to the EU.
+The GHIC is not valid in Norway, Iceland, Liechtenstein or Switzerland, nor is it an alternative to travel insurance.
 There have been a number of Hepatitis A cases in Romania and visitors are advised to seek medical advice about inoculations before travelling.
 Tap water is safe to drink, although bottled water is widely available.
-Stray dogs carry rabies and should be avoided.
-Cases of Avian bird flu have been reported in the country, but no human incidences have been reported.
-The risk for travellers is very low, but visitors should avoid any contact with domestic, caged or wild birds and ensure that eggs and poultry dishes are well cooked.
+Stray dogs might carry rabies in remote regions and should be avoided.

 View information on diseases:

 We are looking for contributors for our Romania travel guide.
 If you are a local, a regular traveller to Romania or a travel professional with time to contribute and answer occasional forum questions, please contact us.

 Planning a Romania holiday?
 Get off the beaten track with tour operator Intrepid Travel.